mwherman2000/neo-dotnetquickstart/EN-us/11-edit-compile-debug.md

     ![consoleapp150.png](./images/11-edit-compile-debug/consoleapp150.png)

-14. In the `Command line arguments` text box, enter the name of the name of your smart contract project concatenated with `.avm` (e.g. `NPC.yourname.QuickCycle.Contract.avm`).
+14. In the `Command line arguments` text box, enter the name of your smart contract project concatenated with `.avm` (e.g. `NPC.yourname.QuickCycle.Contract.avm`).
 This the default name that is used by the NEO Compiler during the build process.

     ![consoleapp160.png](./images/11-edit-compile-debug/consoleapp160.png)